-We’re easing into fall with this Mocha-Rubbed Steak and Spinach Salad topped with tender roasted squash, dried cranberries, caramelized pecans, and crumbled blue cheese!
-This entrée salad is drizzled with a sweet n’ tangy white balsamic honey vinaigrette and fresh rosemary.
-A delicious early fall, gluten-free, and keto-friendly dinner perfect for any night of the week!
+We're easing into fall with this Mocha-Rubbed Steak and Spinach Salad topped with tender roasted squash, dried cranberries, caramelized pecans, and crumbled blue cheese!
+This entrée salad is drizzled with a sweet n' tangy white balsamic honey vinaigrette and fresh rosemary.
+A delicious gluten-free and keto-friendly dinner perfect for any night of the week!

 Remember to PIN THIS to save the recipe for later!

 To kick things off, a nine-spice mixture gets rubbed into (not sprinkled on!) olive oil coated steak.
 The spice blend includes s&p, paprika, cumin, garlic powder, oregano, nutmeg, and the mocha mixture of espresso and cocoa powder.
 I used thick sirloins, but flank, skirt, and filet would be super delish as well.
 Be sure to adjust your cooking times according to the thickness of cut you choose.

 Key Ingredients & Substitutions

 The beauty of big salads like this is their versatility.
 So I'd like to offer variation suggestions.
 Here's some food for thought!

 - Protein - Above are steak substitutions for sirloin, but chicken, pork, fish, shrimp and tofu would totally work here.
 Also, I included indoor cooking instructions for the steak in case your weather isn't conducive for outdoor grilling.